Seth Viebrock, CEO

 What Do Research Firms Like Gartner Have to Say?

-First of all, as of 2020, Gartner has discontinued its "magic quadrant" for web CMS (WCMS) solutions, since the market has become mature enough where the solutions are sufficiently homogenous.
+First of all, as of 2020, Gartner has discontinued its "magic quadrant" for web content management system (WCMS) solutions, since the market has become mature enough where the solutions are sufficiently homogenous.

 “It's not the death of WCM,” said Irina Guseva, lead analyst and lead author of the former WCM Magic Quadrant and senior research director focusing on WCM and DXP.
 “It’s the birth of WCM to a new definition of a content management system.
 Because now it's not only the web, obviously, that we need to tackle when you have Alexa, chatbots and different devices, modalities and channels.
 Content is not dying.
 It’s just turning into an original idea of a content management system that's intended for different content types and now for different channels. --CMSWire